Riyadh Rental Prices in 2026: Average Costs by Neighborhood and Property Type

 Rental prices in Saudi Arabia, including Riyadh, are typically quoted annually in Saudi Riyals (SAR).
 The ranges below reflect commonly seen listings on public Saudi real-estate platforms in 2026.
 Final prices vary with building age, finish quality, parking availability, and amenities:

-- Two-bedroom apartment: typically 32000 to 65000 SAR per year.
-The most active segment for small families.
+- Two-bedroom apartment: typically 45000 to 95000 SAR per year.
+The most active segment for small families, climbing noticeably in northern districts.

 Price ranges by Riyadh district